Overv/VulkanTutorial/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 ```

 Note that the order of the `uniform`, `in` and `out` declarations doesn't
 matter.
-The `binding` directive is similar to the `layout` directive for
+The `binding` directive is similar to the `location` directive for
 attributes.
 We're going to reference this binding in the descriptor layout.
 The
 line with `gl_Position` is changed to use the transformations to compute the
 final position in clip coordinates.